 Although this was sold as 'fresh', I would estimate it's between two and three weeks old.
 Which is why it's better to have your own, really fresh, backyard eggs.

-A fresh egg from a chicken who's able to scratch around a back yard will have a lovely, dark yellow or orange coloured yolk which stands up from the white.
+A fresh egg from a chicken who's able to scratch around a back yard will have a lovely, dark yellow or orange coloured yolk which stands up from the white in a dome shape.

 Salmonella Enteritidis, to give it its scientific name, can be carried by any chicken but is most commonly found in hens from large, commercial flocks who live in cramped and often insanitary conditions.

 The illness it transmits is called Salmonellosis.
-It can cause problems in people who have under-developed immune systems - the elderly, the very young, unborn babies or people being treated for conditions which mean their immune system is already depleted.
+It can cause problems in people who have under-developed immune systems: the elderly, the very young, unborn babies or people being treated for conditions which mean their immune system is already compromised.

 Since the large Salmonella outbreak of the 1990s, commercial flocks

 are vaccinated against it.
-The United Statements Department of
+The United States Department of

 one in ten thousand chickens may carry the bacteria.